jambombs24/Enhanced_and_Modernized/README.md

 *I don't care how much RAM you have; you need to do this.*

 ### Step Two: Prepare Skyrim
 Uninstall Skyrim completely from your system.
-Then delete the whole Steam directory, which is typically something like *~\Steam\steamapps\common\Skyrim Special Edition*.
+Then delete the whole Skyrim SE directory, which is typically something like *~\Steam\steamapps\common\Skyrim Special Edition*.
 Also delete the Skyrim folder at *~\Documents\My Games*.

-Now we're going to reinstall it!
+We're going to reinstall it!
 Install the game.

-After doing this, you should have a **completely unmodified Skyrim installation**.
+If you're on GOG, make sure to download all the DLC content too.

-Now launch Skyrim through Steam.
+Now launch Skyrim.
 Let the launcher set a graphics preset, and then load to Skyrim's main menu.
-You should get the popup to download the Anniversary Edition Creation Club content.
-Go ahead and download all those.
-Once all the creations are downloaded, exit Skyrim entirely.
+If you haven't downloaded the CC content yet, go ahead and do so.
+Exit the game afterwards.

-At this point you should have a stock installation of Skyrim AE.
+After doing all this, you should have a **completely vanilla Skyrim AE installation**.
 Let's move on.

 ### Step Three: Accounts